Last updated on July 8th, 2021 at 12:08 pm

 Do you like to shop till you drop during your travels?
 If so, you will absolutely love shiny Via Sparano, the main shopping street in Bari.
 If you don’t care about shopping, you should take a stroll along Via Sparano anyway.
 The street’s unique vibes and wonderful architecture are definitely unmissable.

 Sparano Street is lined with gorgeous buildings such as the ornate Palazzo Mincuzzi.
-The latter was built as a luxury department store in the beginning of the 19th century when commercial architecture flourished.
+The latter was built as a luxury department store at the beginning of the 19th century when commercial architecture flourished.
 Another construction not to miss while walking along Via Sparano is the imposing San Ferdinando Church, which is a superb example of Italian Rationalist architecture.

 12. Admire Teatro Petruzzelli